Homemade Cleaning Methods for Handmade Rugs

 How to dry your piece

 Handmade rug manufacturers advise that air drying is the safest method to use after cleaning.
 Place your piece on a flat surface, or if it is small enough, hang it somewhere.
 You can speed up the process by placing fans around the piece to help air circulate better.

-Important: Avoid placing rugs in the drying machine as this can cause it to shrink, warp or lose fibers.
+Important: Avoid placing rugs in the drying machine as this can cause it to shrink, warp or lose fibres.

 If you prefer hard floor surfaces, see what tools and solutions do you need to maintain them in a sparkling condition.

 These are all easy methods that you can try for cleaning handmade carpets at your home.
 However, be careful before applying any chemical solution.
-Make sure that the colors of carpets are fixed or not.
-If the colors are not in fixed color then they may be going to fade.
+Make sure that the colours of carpets are fixed or not.
+If the colours are not in fixed color then they may go to fade.